 8. Put leave-in conditioner

-As part of your scuba diving hair care routine, apply leave-in conditioner to your locks before your dive.
+As part of your scuba diving hair care routine, apply a leave-in conditioner to your locks before your dive.
 Do a french braid or wear a headband or hood to secure your hair during the dive.

 After your dive, rinse your hair with fresh water.
 Re-apply your leave-in conditioner as needed.